 Following consideration as a practice, this is because of ongoing concerns regarding the safety and resources required for practices to administer Inclisiran:

-- 3 – 4 year data from trials suggests that the drug is well tolerated.
+- 3 to 4 year data from trials suggests that the drug is well tolerated.
 However, there is currently no data from long term large outcome trials.
 Long-term efficacy data is expected to be published in 2026

 - Until then, long term evidence on effectiveness and safety is lacking.